Anasch-ch/Task2-Phishing-email-analysis/README.md

   Deliverables: A report listing phishing indicators found

 ## 1. Email Sample Overview
-Source: Simulated phishing email sample for educational purposes.
+Source: phishing email sample for educational purposes.(phishtank)

-Date Received: [27-05-2025]
+Date Received: [03-05-2020]

 Purpose: To trick the recipient into clicking a malicious link by impersonating a bank alert.